Premise App

 Is There Customer Service?

 Yes.
-You can email support@ or use the in-app Contact option under the Account tab for assistance.
+Support can be reached via email or through the in-app Contact option under the Account tab.

 Final Thoughts

-If you don’t mind getting out and about for tasks and the payouts look worthwhile in your area, Premise is worth adding to your side hustle toolkit.
+If you don’t mind getting out for assignments and the payouts look reasonable in your area, Premise may be worth testing as part of your side hustle routine.